(806) 244-4453 Fax

 Be sure to buy from reputable sellers

 You can find out the reputation of a seller by doing some research.
 Ask about auctioneers and dealers in your area and try searching online.
-You will be able to find reviews and ratings on websites and on social media.
+You will be able to find reviews and ratings on websites and social media.
 This may not seem like a legal issue, but if you go with a questionable dealer, you may get a modern firearm instead of an antique gun.
+You could also end up getting a fake rather than a piece of history.

 Know how to store your antique guns

 Many states have specific regulations about storing antique guns.
-If you are a new collector, you will need to know how to store these before you buy any.
-This is important both for complying with laws and with displaying your guns.
+If you are a new collector, you must know how to store these before you buy any.
+This is important both for complying with laws and for displaying your guns.
 Be sure to speak with an expert that knows the gun laws for your state and city.

 Buying antique guns in Texas